ufc-great/mpos/README.md

 Note2: Be sure to check if your WiFi network has support multicast.

-#### Execute the MpOS Plataform on Prompt
+#### Execute the MpOS Plataform

-1. You need to navigated to cloned directory -> folder "plataform" -> folder "executables"
+1. You need to navigated to cloned directory -> folder "plataform" -> folder "executables" and set the machine IP in config.properties (cloudlet.interface.ip)

+2. Open Prompt (or console) and navigate to cloned directory -> folder "plataform" -> folder "executables"

-2. Execute this command
+3. Execute this command

 ```
 java -jar mpos_plataform.jar